Soldiers Grove Heritage

 Paul Zimmer: One of America’s best-known poets lives on “a tidy farm at the end of a two-mile dirt road near Soldiers Grove,” except for the time he spends in the south of France.
 Paul Zimmer finds both equally inspiring.
 Author of over a dozen poetry collections, Paul has received two National Education Association fellowships, the Helen Bullis Memorial Award, two Pushcart Prizes, and an American Academy and Institute of Arts and Letters Award in Literature.
 Crossing to Sunlight: Selected Poems (University of Georgia Press, 1996) is a substantial retrospective of his most famous work.
 Crossing to Sunlight Revisited: New and Selected Poems (University of Georgia Press, 2007) won the Posner Book-Length Poetry Award in 2007.
 His book After the Fire: A writer Finds His Place (University of Minnesota Press, 2002), offers observations on Soldiers Grove and Crawford County.

-Agnes Moorehead: Film and television actress Agnes Moorehead resided in Soldiers Grove and taught elementary school here as a young woman.
+Agnes Moorehead: Film and television actress Agnes Moorehead resided in Soldiers Grove and taught English and Drama in High School here as a young woman.
 She also coached oratory, and her student team won numerous contests.
 Best known for her role as Endora on the TV series Bewitched, she had roles in 75 films, including Citizen Kane, The Magnificent Ambersons, Johnny Belinda, and Hush Hush Sweet Charlotte.
 She was born in 1900 and died in 1974.
 Her fondness for the color purple earned her the nickname “Lavender Lady”.

 James O. Peterson received the Wisconsin Board of Veteran Affairs Lifetime Achievement Award in 2010.
 Born in Soldiers Grove, Peterson enlisted with the US Army in 1942.
 After completing Officers Candidate School, 2nd Lt.
 Peterson served as an infantry platoon leader in Scotland, England, and France.
 Promoted and transferred to Munich, his unit provided security to General Patton's residence and Army HQ.
 Subsequently, his unit provided security at the Nuremburg War Crimes Trials.
 Through the GI bill, Peterson obtained his Bachelors and Masters degrees and launched a 20-year career in parochial education.
 He served on and chaired the Crawford County Board of Supervisors, served as Administrator of the Wisconsin Division of Motor Vehicles, and commanded the Wisconsin State Highway Patrol.